WYOMING HIGH SCHOOL ACTIVITIES ASSOCIATION

 EXTEMPORANEOUS SPEAKING TOPICS

 Each participant entered in Congressional Debate may submit one Bill or Resolution (only one bill or resolution).
-Bills or resolutions intended for use in the state tournament must be submitted electronically by the Director of Forensics (only one email per school please) to the Tournament Director at email@example.com (DUE – FEBRUARY 23, 2018).
-Preference is that these be submitted in a word document.
+Bills or resolutions intended for use in the state tournament must be submitted electronically via google docs(per new rule passed at fall mtg.) by the Director of Forensics (only one email per school please) to the Tournament Director at email@example.com (DUE – February 25, 2020).
 The bill or resolution must be properly submitted to fit on a single 8 1/2" x 11" white sheet of paper.
 All bills or resolutions received with the entry forms will be organized and posted on the Joy of Tournaments Website.
 Schools may access those bills for each of their students through the Website

 The number of houses will be dependent on the number of entries.
 The formula Base of Three will be used to split entries.
 Coaches will be able to place up to three of their competitors in a given house depending on the number of houses needed for Congressional Debate.
-This distribution will be honored if received before the first day of the tournament.
+This distribution will be honored if received before the distribution of the chamber lists and the bills associated with each chambert.

 RANKING, RATINGS, AND DECISIONS